tschmidt01/DemonEditor/README.md

 Extra folders can be deleted, excluding the *app* folder and root files like *DemonEditor.desktop* and *start.py*!

 ### Note.
-To create a simple **debian package**, you can use the *build-deb.sh.*

-Tests only with openATV image and Formuler F1 receiver in my preferred Linux distros
-(latest Linux Mint 18.* and 19 MATE 64-bit)!

 **Terrestrial(DVB-T/T2) and cable channels are supported(Enigma2 only) with limitation!**

 Main supported **lamedb** format is version **4**.
 Versions **3** and **5** has only experimental support!